 The architect Mikkel Frost from CEBRA says the following about the KKG project in Kristiansand: “We can see that the space is used and functions incredibly well.
 When sitting at the drawing board, you envisage users behaving in certain ways and acting out certain preferences, but it is only once the building stands completed that you find out whether your assumptions were correct.
 It was therefore almost something of a relief to see the space being used on graduation day, when families and friends come to see the students receiving their certificates, hear speeches and to enjoy the music being performed by the students.
 It has also been satisfying to observe the students on a daily basis, sitting immersed in their studies at the tables or hanging out on the long staircase.”

 One of the reasons why the new rooms work equally well for doing homework and performing music is the excellent acoustics, which is primarily thanks to the incorporation of Troldtekt panels in the design.
 The sound-absorbing properties of Troldtekt are outstanding, and Troldtekt is often used in educational contexts where it is crucial for learning that pupils and students are not disturbed by excessive noise.
 CEBRA has frequently used Troldtekt in their buildings, from sports halls and kindergartens to clothes shops.
-Troldtekt is also an environmentally friendly material which is produced in Denmark from wood and cement, and is supplied in a variety of surface qualities and every conceivable colour.
+Troldtekt is produced in Denmark from wood and cement, and is supplied in a variety of surface qualities and every conceivable colour.
 In this school building, three different shades have been combined to emphasise the idea of interweaving bands.

 A place to meet